 CCSJ offers multiple ways for community members and organizations to partner:

-- Through one-time service, Loyola students, faculty and employees serve on their own, or groups or classes are matched with partners for one-time projects.
-See "HoundServe" opportunities for calendared events in our Service and Volunteerism page.
+• Through one-time service, Loyola students, faculty and employees serve on their own, or groups or classes are matched with partners for one-time projects.

-- Through ongoing service, students, faculty, and employees volunteer on their own time, usually for a few hours weekly each semester.
-See "The Service Thing" opportunities for calendared events in our Service and Volunteerism page.
+• Through ongoing service, students, faculty, and employees volunteer on their own time, usually for a few hours weekly each semester.

-- Through service-learning courses, Loyola faculty choose community partners based on what service connects to course content.
-Service can be site-based, such as serving food at a meal program and project-based, e.g., creating a promotional video for a partner organization, or both.
+• Through community-engaged courses, Loyola faculty choose community partners based on what projects or service connect to course content.
+Community engagement can be site-based, such as serving food at a meal program and project-based, e.g., creating a promotional video for a partner organization, or both.